important alert

 See SWMM Section 1.2.2 for additional information.

-• Projects that make new connections, route new drainage areas to a stormwater receiving system, or change an existing connection or discharge point must provide stormwater management for those areas if the project connects or reroutes impervious areas that are 500 square feet or more in total.
-This includes changing a discharge point from one SWMM hierarchy level to another or creating a new route of conveyance where one did not previously exist.
+Projects that make new connections, route new drainage areas to a stormwater receiving system, or change an existing connection or discharge point must provide stormwater management for those areas if the project connects or reroutes impervious areas that are 1000 square feet or more in total.
+This applies when the project involves any of the following:

 Contact